Sawgrass Mills: 1990–2001: Grand opening and The Oasis at Sawgrass Mills

-Originally, the concourses had names and each turn was considered a rotunda or court and named for the style of stores it contained.
-The original mall concourses (running west to east) were Modern Main Street, Mediterranean Main Street, Art Deco Main Street and Caribbean Main Street.
-The courts were (running west to east) Entertainment Court, Cabana Court, Video Court, Rotunda Court and New Ideas Court.
-This proved harder to keep in effect as anchors and internal stores changed.
-Later, mall entrances were named after the parking lot areas, i.e., Yellow Toucan, Green Toad, Purple Parrot, White Seahorse, Red Snapper, Blue Dolphin, Pink Flamingo and New Ideas Court.
-In the mid-2000s, inspired by rival Dolphin Mall in Miami, the mall transitioned into the "Avenues" sections.
+Originally, the concourses were named and themed, and each turn was considered a "Court" and named for the architectural style it featured.
+The original mall concourses (running west to east) were Modern Main Street, Mediterranean Main Street, Art Deco Main Street, and Caribbean Main Street.
+The courts were (running west to east) Entertainment Court, Cabana Court, Video Court, Rotunda Court, and New Ideas Court.
+Mall entrances were named after the entrance roads leading up to them, which included Yellow Toucan, Green Toad, Purple Parrot, White Seahorse, Red Snapper, Blue Dolphin, and Pink Flamingo.